Prosecutor: Stab attack on Salman Rushdie was 'preplanned' - NewsBreak

 "His resources don't matter to me.
 We understand that the agenda that was carried out yesterday is something that was adopted and it's sanctioned by larger groups and organizations well beyond the jurisdictional borders of Chautauqua County," the prosecutor said.

-Flags are visible across the village of Iran-backed Shia militant group Hezbollah and portraits of leader Hassan Nasrallah, Khamenei, Khomeini and slain Iranian Gen. Qassem Soleimani.
+Flags of Iran-backed Shia militant group Hezbollah and portraits of leader Hassan Nasrallah, Iran's supreme leader Ayatollah Ali Khamenei, his late predecessor Ayatollah Ruhollah Khomeini, and slain Iranian Gen. Qassem Soleimani are visible across the village, which also has a small Christian population.

-Journalists visiting Yaroun on Saturday were asked to leave.
-Hezbollah spokespeople did not respond to requests for comment.
+Journalists visiting the village Saturday were asked to leave.
+Hezbollah spokespeople did not respond to inquiries about Matar and the attack.

 Iran's theocratic government and its state-run media assigned no motive for the attack.
 In Tehran, some Iranians interviewed by the AP praised the attack on an author they believe tarnished the Islamic faith, while others worried it would further isolate their country.